Tractables/ProbabilisticCircuits.jl/README.md

 From the above examples, we see that it is less likely to rain if we do not see rainbows and the streets are not wet.

 The purpose of this package is to offer a unified tool for efficient learning and inference (i.e., answering probabilistic queries such as marginals and MAP) over probabilistic circuits, which represent a large class of tractable probabilistic models.
 We first use the above manually constructed circuit to demonstrate several queries that can be answered efficiently.
-Similar to [logic circuits](https://github.com/Juice-jl/LogicCircuits.jl), answering the following questions requre *decomposability* and *determinism*, which is already satisfied by construction:
+Similar to [logic circuits](https://github.com/Juice-jl/LogicCircuits.jl), answering the following queries require *decomposability* and *determinism*, which is already satisfied by construction:

 ```julia
 isdecomposable(circuit) && isdeterministic(circuit)